-College Park District
+Orlando’s College Park Main Street

 Orlando is one of many U.S. cities with a College Park neighborhood.
 In most cases, the name marks the area closest to a college — but in Orlando, it’s because numerous streets are named after colleges.
-Drive around for a bit and you might even find your own alma mater!
+Drive around for a bit and you might even find your own alma mater.

 Come hungry to College Park, because it has several eateries you’ll want to try.
 The Tap Room at Dubsdread is a longtime local favorite thanks to fresh seafood, prime cuts of steak, homemade desserts and more.
 And golfers, take note: This restaurant is the official clubhouse for Dubsdread Golf Course, a public, 18-hole course that opened in 1924.

-You can also dig into some of Orlando’s freshest pasta, gelato and other Italian favorites at Trevi Pasta, or enjoy Pan-Asian plates at Jade Sushi & New Asian.
-You can even learn to cook at another local culinary school, Truffles & Trifles, which hosts fun classes perfect for date nights.
+In recent years, College Park has gained even more stellar dining options.
+Dig into fresh pasta and homemade sauces at Turci Pasta, or enjoy gourmet pies and world-class garlic knots at Pizza Bruno.
+You can even learn to cook at a local culinary school, Truffles & Trifles, which hosts fun classes perfect for date nights.

 Famed author Jack Kerouac started writing The Dharma Bums while living in a College Park cottage from 1957 to 1958 — the same period during which On the Road was published.
 Today, The Kerouac Project gives a rotating lineup of up-and-coming authors the chance to write and sleep in the same historic home.